 In 2016, the Federal Bureau of Investigations (FBI) estimates that 1,248,185 violent crimes were committed in the U.S., which represents a 4.1% increase from 2015.
 Moreover, in the same year, the Arizona Department of Public Safety reported that 27,704 violent crimes were committed in Arizona alone.
-Although the term “violent crimes” encompases multiple types of criminal offenses, these statistics demonstrate that every year millions of Americans are charged a violent crime.
+Although the term “violent crimes” encompasses multiple types of criminal offenses, these statistics demonstrate that every year millions of Americans are charged with a violent crime.

 What Offenses are Considered Violent Crimes?